patekOnlyPrograms/Example-Technical-Tests/scrabble/README.md

 There is **far** too much work here to be done in the time you've been given.
 You are **not** expected to complete the whole challenge.

-## Setup
+## Asynchronous Setup

+If you are completing this assessment with an Interviewer, you can safely skip this section.

+If you are completing this challenge asynchronously, then follow these instructions.

 1. Create a new repository
 2. Create a commit to signal when you have started the challenge
 3. Commit your code often
 4. At the end of the time you've been given, commit your code a final time

-Any code committed after the deadline will not be included
+Any code committed after the deadline will not be included.

 ## Tasks
 1. Calculate the score for a word.
 The score is the sum of the points for the letters that make up a word.